Nilesh2000/twg/README.md

 func Example_text() - Provide specific names to the examples

 You can add a comment at the top of a file (before package) to see it under overview on the Go documentation

+When you want to show an example in an unordered fashion.
+Use // Unordered Output instead of // Output in the Example method.